 Violence Against Women Advocate Case Review (VACR)

-The VACR connects sexual assault advocates and experts with local police stations to review all sexual assault files “cleared”, or closed without charges on a quarterly basis.
-It allows advocates to give feedback on what the police are doing well, what they could do better, and specific case recommendations.
+VACR is a project that connects sexual assault advocates and experts with local police stations to review all sexual assault files “cleared”, or closed without charges on a quarterly basis.
+This project is currently being conducted in collaboration with Sunny Marriner, Regina Sexual Assault Centre, and Regina Police Service.